PeterHiggins19/huf_core_github_v1.1.8_no_inputs/README.md

 - `PROOF: items_to_cover_90pct 37 -> 12`

-That’s the “repeatable number” people cite: exception views often tighten into fewer items.
+Thatâ€™s the â€œrepeatable numberâ€ people cite: exception views often tighten into fewer items.

 Want the quick dashboard on any folder?